fusion809/fusion809.github.io-old2/_posts/2016/07/ARPK/2016-07-08-howto-create-archrepo-ghub.md

 ## Footnotes
 [^1]: That is, it does not take much of an error to stuff an entire script up.
-[^2]: As I will mention later in this post, I am a cheap so-and-so, always opting for the free option where possible.
+[^2]: As I may later mention, I am a cheap so-and-so, always opting for the free option where possible.
 [^3]: Presented in their *usual*, but **not** mandatory order.
 Not every single default variable is listed, if you want a list see the [PKGBUILD(5)](/man/PKGBUILD.5.html) man page.
 [^4]: An <sup>A</sup> superscript denotes that this variable can be an **array**.
 [^5]: <sup>M</sup> superscripts denote a mandatory field.